sswensen/Chad-An-Online-Chess-Variation/P2/Glossary.md

 * inviteStatus - Can be [open, accepted, rejected]

 ### Game
-* gameDuration: Time - Elaped time of game from start of game
+* gameDuration: Time - Elapsed time of game from start of game
 * rules - Text player can read to understand how game is played

 ### Profile